CLICK HERE TO ACCESS THE UIC POLICY MAP

 This includes intertribal, Afro-Indigenous, and diasporic relatives who carry ancestral memory and cultural responsibility, regardless of federal or state recognition.

-UIC also welcomes non-Indigenous allies who align with our mission and values.
+UIC also welcomes non-Indigenous allies or Indigenous peoples of the eastern hemisphere, who align with our mission and values.

 All prospective allies must complete an online interest form.